The criminal investigation by the Joint Investigation Team (JIT)

 Who can be held accountable for bringing down flight MH17?

 In addition to the cause of the crash, the JIT investigates who was involved in the downing of flight MH17 and what their intentions were.
-According to the JIT, the BUK TELAR used to shoot down MH17 originated from the 53rd Anti-Aircraft Missile Brigade, a unit of the Russian armed forces from Kursk in the Russian Federation.
+According to the JIT, the Buk TELAR used to shoot down MH17 originated from the 53rd Anti-Aircraft Missile Brigade, a unit of the Russian armed forces from Kursk in the Russian Federation.
 This is the result of the extensive comparative investigation of the JIT.

-The JIT investigation continues
+The JIT investigation into other persons involved

 The latest call for witnesses is aimed at persons within the administrative and military hierarchy.
-The indications for close ties between the leadership of the Donetsk People's Republic (DPR) and Russian government officials raises questions about their involvement in the deployment of the BUK TELAR.
+The indications for close ties between the leadership of the Donetsk People's Republic (DPR) and Russian government officials raises questions about their involvement in the deployment of the Buk TELAR.
 These indications for possible ties are supported by a series of recorded conversations between DPR leaders and high-ranking Russian government officials held in the summer of 2014.
 The JIT made a number of these intercepted phone calls public and asked questions about them.

 JIT: joint investigation objective